Dillikumarnl/parkinglot/README.md

 This command will clean the previous build and install all the dependencies specified in the pom.xml file.

 ## 🚀 Running the Application
-After setting up the environment variables and installing the dependencies, you can run the backend application from your IDE by running the main class, or by using the following command:
+After setting up the environment variables and installing the dependencies, you can run the backend application from your IDE by running the** main class** using ▶️ button,

+ or

+by using the following command:

 ```
 mvn spring-boot:run
 ```

 This will start the backend server, and you can now connect your frontend application to it.